Tuition fees at LAB University of Applied Sciences

 If you are planning to become a student at LAB, tuition fees and living costs are the main areas to consider when allocating your finances.

 If a student resides outside Europe, a residence permit application should be submitted as soon as possible after having received the study place.
 During the residence permit process, the Finnish Immigration Service has to make sure that the person applying for a residence permit has sufficient means to live in Finland.
 For a one-year residence permit, you must have at least € 6,720 available for your use.
-To receive a positive decision for a one-year residence permit a student has to pay the tuition fee, show funds of € 6,720 for the cost of living and a health insurance must be valid for at least one year from the date a student arrives in Finland.
+To receive a positive decision for a one-year residence permit a student has to pay the tuition fee, show funds of € 6,720 for the cost of living (for accommodation, food and other needs) and a health insurance must be valid for at least one year from the date a student arrives in Finland.
 You must have the required sum for the cost of living in your own bank account.
 The reason for the negative decision is usually that the student has not been able to show sufficient funds to cover the cost of living.
 More information on Migri's website.

 To ensure that non-European students have sufficient funds to study, a financial guarantee is required.
 This is part of the residence permit process.